yqtaowhu/DataStructureAndAlgorithm/README.md

 # DataStructureAndAlgorithm

-A library containing some data structures and algorithms written in c/c++.
+A library containing some data structures 、algorithms and some programming exercises on leetcode etc.

-## Data Structure
+## 1. Data Structure

 | Name |Source| Comment |
 | ---- | -----| ------- |